Linaro/lava/doc/v2/writing-tests.rst

 implicit steps.
 In V2 test jobs need to be explicit about all steps required.

 Inline definitions are often used for prototyping test definitions.
-They are also the recommended choice for MultiNode synchronisation primitives, inserted between the other LAVA Test Shell Definitions which do the bulk of the work.
+They are also the recommended choice for MultiNode synchronization primitives, inserted between the other LAVA Test Shell Definitions which do the bulk of the work.

 The test job definition is what is submitted to LAVA to generate a test job.